AGM Convener Reports April 2017

 Thanks to District 1010 for all their support and thanks to our entrepreneurs for working so well

+with us.
 In addition to the matched funding grant, during this year the following activities have been

 * Shelter Tents displayed at local galas

 * Purchase of Shelter Tent in support of the Syrian crisis